 - Setting up a full DRIP and SPP can be some work.
 Just being honest here and I’ve lived that dream.

 - To set up a full DRIP with SPP, there are always costs in getting that first share, from someone or somewhere including your discount brokerage to get the share “certificated”.

 - You need some accounting skills to keep track of your adjusted cost base in a taxable account; especially when you sell your stocks to calculate capital gains.

 - Some full DRIPs with SPPs have minimum purchase requirements; some are $100 or more.

 Again, you can find many more details about setting up a DRIP, how to get started DRIPping stocks with just 1 (one) share, closing your DRIPs and SPPs and moving investments to your discount brokerage account, and more here.

-What do I make of the Enbridge DRIP suspension?
+Mark: what do you make of the Enbridge DRIP suspension (at the time of this post)?
 Does my brokerage still honour the synthetic DRIP for Enbridge?

 My answers are “Meh” and “Yes”.

 “Meh” – it’s fine – because Enbridge is just one of many Canadian companies that have killed or suspended their DRIP in recent quarters.
 I recall other big companies like Canadian Utilities, RioCan REIT, and H&R REIT did as well.
 More are likely on the way.

 While pausing or shelving a DRIP potentially hurts small-time investors who just want to get started with dividend stock investing for a very low fee, they may hurt companies too – something you don’t want as a shareholder.
 Company DRIPs will increase the number of shares outstanding; diluting shareholder value.
 This puts unnecessary pressure on the stock price.
 There are also company costs associated to run the program.